-The site plan reflects a good main street corridor through the center of the development.
+The site plan reflects good main street corridor through the center of the development.
 The buildings interact with the street, traffic calming measures are taken, and a safe, convenient atmosphere is created for pedestrians.
-Refinement of the site plan should continue the same character described above throughout the main street corridor, particularly on the northeastern portion of the street as it curves up to the proposed Westside Parkway.
-For example, Building 1600 should interact more with the street.
-The parking for the building should be moved to the rear and the building brought forward to the street.
-Future development in the eastern portion, adjacent to Georgia 400, should be developed similar in character to the development that is being proposed.
+Refinement of the site plan should continue a similar character throughout the main street corridor, particularly on the northeastern portion of the street as it curves up to the proposed Westside Parkway.
+For example, Building 1600 should be interact move with the street and the parking for the building should be moved to the rear.
+Future development in the eastern portion, adjacent to Georgia 400, should be development similar in character to the development that is being proposed across the main street corridor.